-Schuller is not a profession standup comedian and inclusion advocate who will be in the Twin Cities this weekend as part of Jewish Disabilities Inclusion and Awareness Month (JDAIM).
+Schuller is now a professional standup comedian and inclusion advocate who will be in the Twin Cities this weekend as part of Jewish Disabilities Inclusion and Awareness Month (JDAIM).
 She’ll be the scholar-in-residence at Mt.
 Zion in St. Paul Feb.
 3-5, and will speak at the Sabes JCC on Feb.
 6.

 “They would ‘yes, and’ me in the middle of an attack,” she said.
 “You learn to respond instinctively when you have a disorder where people stare at you.
 You can’t change who someone is at their core.”

-Schuller said that her Tourette’s isn’t identical to someone else’s because everyone presents.
+Schuller said that her Tourette’s isn’t identical to someone else’s because everyone presents differently.
 As an adolescent, it manifested itself with loud noises and big, physical movements.

-Schuller’s tackles difficult topics with students and adults, and adds that there’s nothing they can ask her that makes feel uncomfortable.
+Schuller tackles difficult topics with students and adults and adds that there’s nothing they can ask her that makes her feel uncomfortable.